 Access Arrangements are pre-examination adjustments for candidates based on evidence of need and normal way of working.
 Access Arrangements fall into two distinct categories: some arrangements are delegated to centres; others require prior JCQ awarding body approval.

-- The SENCo currently possesses the required qualification and level of competence as required by JCQ regulations September 2020 to August 2021 and can carry out the required assessments.
+- The SENDCo currently possesses the required qualification and level of competence as required by JCQ regulations September 2021 to August 2022 and can carry out the required assessments.

-- The school will also work in conjunction with external assessors who have an established relationship with the Centre and have an up to date understanding and knowledge of the JCQ regulations pertaining to exam access arrangements.
+- The school may agree to work in conjunction with external assessors who have an established relationship with the Centre and have a proven and up to date understanding and knowledge of the JCQ regulations pertaining to exam access arrangements.

 Who can carry out assessments:

 The Head of Centre is responsible for appointing a specialist assessor who is qualified and has the required level of competence as specified by the JCQ and must ensure that evidence of the assessor’s qualification(s) is obtained at the point of engagement/employment and prior to the assessor undertaking any assessment of a candidate.

 - Assessments for a scribe, oral language modifier and extra time must be carried out by an appropriately qualified assessor

 - The Head should check the assessor’s qualifications and store the relevant documentation for inspection purposes

 - Evidence of the assessor’s qualification(s) must be held on file for inspection purposes and be presented to the JCQ Centre Inspector by the SENCo

 Assessor of candidates with learning difficulties